-Urgent and significant actions should be taken to halt the losses, conserve and sustainably use biodiversity and ecosystems.
+Can we take urgent and significant actions to halt the losses, conserve and sustainably use biodiversity and ecosystems?

 To retain the integrity and vitality of natural resources today and for future generations and to ensure long-term socio-economic growth and prosperity, sustainable management of land is key.